DMX512: Electrical

 The E1.11 (DMX512 2004) electrical specification addresses the connection of DMX512 signal common to earth ground.
 Specifically, the standard recommends that transmitter ports (DMX512 controller OUT port) have a low impedance connection between signal common and ground; such ports are referred to as grounded.
 It is further recommended that receivers have a high impedance connection between signal common and ground; such ports are referred to as isolated.

-The standard also allows for isolated transmitter ports, and non-isolated receivers.
+The standard also allows for isolated transmitter ports and non-isolated receivers.
 It also recommends that systems ground the signal common at only one point, in order to avoid the formation of disruptive ground loops.

 Grounded receivers that have a hard connection between signal common and ground are permitted but their use is strongly discouraged.
-Several possible grounding configurations which are commonly used with EIA485 are specifically disallowed by E1.11.
+Several possible grounding configurations that are commonly used with EIA485 are specifically disallowed by E1.11.

 Connectors

 The original DMX512 1990 specified that where connectors are used, the data link shall use five-pin XLR style electrical connectors (XLR-5), with female connectors used on transmitting (OUT) ports and male connectors on receiving ports.

-The use of any other XLR style connector is prohibited.
+The use of any other XLR-style connector is prohibited.

 The three-pin XLR connector is commonly used for DMX512, on lighting and related control equipment, particularly at the budget/DJ end of the market.
 However, using three-pin XLR connectors for DMX512 is specifically prohibited by section 7.1.2 of the DMX512 standard.
-Use of the three-pin XLR in this context firstly presents a risk of damage to the lighting equipment should an audio cable carrying 48 volt phantom power be accidentally connected, and secondly encourages the use of cable following analogue audio specifications for DMX, which can lead to signal degradation and unreliable operation of the DMX network.
+Use of the three-pin XLR in this context firstly presents a risk of damage to the lighting equipment should an audio cable carrying 48-volt phantom power be accidentally connected.
+Three-pin XLR designed for audio applications rather than DMX512 communications may also lead to signal degradation and unreliable operation of the DMX network.

 DMX512-A (ANSI E1.11-2008) defined the use of eight-pin modular (8P8C, or "RJ-45") connectors for fixed installations where regular plugging and unplugging of equipment is not required.

-Note: Several manufacturers used other pinouts for RJ-45 connectors prior to this inclusion in the standard.
+Several manufacturers used other pinouts for RJ-45 connectors prior to this inclusion in the standard.

 Other form-factors of connectors are permitted on equipment where the XLR and RJ-45 would not fit or are considered inappropriate, for example on equipment intended for permanent installation.

 From ANSI E1.11 - 2008 section 7: